megumiteam/iemoto/README.md

 You can set default values to the `grunt-init` prompt.

-It will be more usefull if name and URL.
+It will be more useful if there is a name and URL.

 To set default values, put defaults.json and edit it.